This job posting is no longer active.

 • Ability to manage multiple requests, deadlines, and priorities

 Salaries for this role typically fall between $66,600 and $80,600, commensurate with relevant experience and qualifications.
-This role is also eligible for a performance bonus based on individual and organizational performance and goal attainment.
+This role is also eligible for a performance bonus based on team performance and goal attainment.
 IDEA employees enjoy generous paid time off and family leave benefits that enable personal and professional balance and flexibility.
 For more information about our total rewards, visit our benefits page.

 IDEA Public Schools in Florida intends to promote and establish a Drug-Free Workplace Program to maximize safety and productivity in the workplace, enhance our competitive position in the marketplace, without experiencing the costs, delays, and tragedies associated with accidents that result from drug or alcohol abuse by employees.
 A Drug-Free Workplace means that of our employees must remain Drug-Free both on and off the job, and free from alcohol on the job.
 In holding to this policy, all staff members will undergo drug testing prior to starting in their new role with us.